 My boat test and factory inspection prove that the MJM Yachts 35z performs well, features a robust build, and its self-touted “eco-friendly” moniker has merit.
 Further, it impressed me with numerous small details, the likes of which make it obvious they were conceived and executed by those with major sea time.

 Conceptualized and overseen by Bob Johnstone of J/Boats fame, designed in collaboration with naval architect Doug Zurn, and built in collaboration with Boston Boatworks, the MJM 35z’s basic laminate is created using wet pre-impregnated epoxy composite, a technique at the heart of the boat’s mission statement.
-The “wet pre-preg” process uses less resin to achieve higher strength and stiffness at a lighter weight to comparable structures made with other resins.
+The “wet pre-preg” process uses less resin to achieve higher strength and stiffness at a lighter weight to comparable structures made with other systems.
 Along with the use of high-tech coring materials, which further reduce weight, the 35z has a 3.5-to-1 length-to-beam ratio, versus the typical 2.7- or 3.0-to-1 ratios, for a slipperier, smoother ride, since weight and drag are primary factors in fuel efficiency and performance for better use of resources (and boating dollars).
 Plus, since epoxy does not outgas styrene, the 35z’s lamination process is more environmentally friendly than other methods.

 How did it perform on the water?